Knoekus-Organization/KnoekusCarcassonne/README.md

 ## Wiki
 The game has a built in How To Play section, but the Wiki in this repo will be updated, too.
 For a full overview of all rules (including all expansions) can be found on the [Wikicarpedia website](https://wikicarpedia.com/index.php/Main_Page).

+## License
+This program is licensed using the [GNU GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.html).